rfenzo/ProyectoRecomendadores/dataset/README.md

 ====================================================================

-3. "ydata-ymusic-rating-study-v1_0-survey-questions.txt": The seven survey questions a listed one per line.
+3. "survey_questions.txt": The seven survey questions a listed one per line.
 Each question is listed first, followed by the multiple choice answers.
 The questions and answers are separated by <TAB>'s.

 Snippet:
 If I hear a song I hate I choose to rate it:   never   very infrequently    infrequently   often   very often